Skip to content

 Tasmania is renowned for its cool climate and you will definitely need to bring a jacket, jumper or hoodie to keep you warm – especially of an evening or during cold snaps.

-A down-insulated puffer jacket is the warmest and lightest of these options (perfect for autumn, winter and spring), but it will probably prove to be too warm in summer.
+A down-insulated puffer jacket – what we like to call the ‘Tassie Tuxedo’ – is the warmest and lightest of these options (perfect for autumn, winter and spring), but it will probably prove too warm in summer.

 Comfortable walking shoes